curityio/nginx_phantom_token_module/README.md

 }
 ```

-## Alternative Configurations
+## Disabled Cache Configurations

 It is recommended to cache the results of the call to the Curity Identity Server so that you avoid triggering an introspection request for every API request.
-To do so, your configuration might look like the following.
-Introspection results are then read from upstream buffers rather than the NGINX cache.
-If you use large JWTs you may need to extend the default values for `proxy_buffer_size` and `proxy_buffers` as shown below.
+If you wish to disable caching you should extend the default [proxy_buffer_size](https://nginx.org/en/docs/http/ngx_http_proxy_module.html#directives) to ensure that the module can read large JWTs.
+Do so by updating the configuration of the introspection request as in the following example.

 ```nginx
 http {